 The average Guardsman is tithed from the top 10% of his world's PDF.
 He is equipped with armour that'll hold well against most modern small-arms, and armed with a beam rifle that hits like a 7.62mm round sans the recoil and casing drop, and can be recharged by virtually any power source.
 They are often trained on Deathworlds - planets that, while technically habitable, are so inimical to human life that Siberian winters looks downright hospitable in comparison.
 If lucky, they face things that want to kill them or possibly eat them.
 If unlucky, they face the prospect of being enslaved or being tortured to death over decades or even centuries.
 At worst, the long, drawn-out death is only an overture to an eternity in a Hell that makes Dante's Inferno seem like a Hotel & Spa vacation.

-Ork armies also count, they are more numerous than every other race in the galaxy.
+Ork armies also count.
+They are more numerous than every other race in the galaxy (except the Tyranids, if we include the large force of Tyranids who haven't entered the galaxy yet).
 They die in droves, but many more are ready to take their place.

 BattleTech the Clans treats its Solahma units as this, they are composed of older warriors who are assigned in menial tasks or send out as shock troopers so they can die fighting.